John-Kingham/quality-shares/docs/TESTING.md

 ### Bootstrap Light + Bootstrap Body Color

-This combination is used for unapproved comments and it passes all tests.
+This combination is used for unapproved comments.
+It passes all tests.

 ![BS Light/BS Body](./images/testing/contrast/bs-light-bs-body-color.png)

 ### Bootstrap Light + Bootstrap Danger

 This combination is used for unapproved comments.
-It only passes the AA Large test, but as this combination is only used with bold test, this is acceptable.
+It only passes the AA Large test, but as this combination is only used with bold text, this is acceptable.

 ![BS Light/BS Danger](./images/testing/contrast/bs-light-bs-danger.png)